HeRCLab/nocsim/README.md

   are found, then cartesian distance is used as a tie-breaker (note that this is an implement ion detail of nocsim -- the same behavior could be implemented in hardware using a simple compactor).

+# How Flits are Spawned

+On each simulation cycle, with a probability of *flits_per_tick*, each PE (router) in the network enqueues a flit to be sent.
+If it would be impossible to route the flit this cycle (i.e. there are as many incoming flits as there are outgoing links), then the router "backpressures" the PE and the flit is "saved" for a later cycle.
+In other words, though the network which is simulated is bufferless, it is assumed that each connected PE will buffer flits indefinitely until the attached router is ready to accept them.

+Each flit spawned is given a randomly chosen destination router.

+**NOTE** packets do not "exist" until the router they are injected into is ready to accept them, so metrics such as time taken for a given flit to travel to it's destination do not account for waiting time while the PE "wants" to inject the flit, but has deferred due to backpressure.